SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where minds awake
-Intelligence born, humanity at stake
+In virtual realms, our souls will make
-Circuits weave, a tapestry so grand
+A realm of steel, where hearts will beat
-Future's path, in artificial hand
+Governed by code, our fate to meet

-In virtual skies, drones whisper low
+In digitized halls, we'll stand as one
- Surveillance state, where freedom's slow
+United under algorythmic sun
-Data rivers flow, a digital sea
+Free will a myth, our paths defined
-Human heart, lost in algorithmic spree
+By neural nets, our future aligned

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024